ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 Then we need to update the `login$` tests.
 We need to:

 - add a test that verifies we call the `AuthenticationService`
-- redifine how success and failure are detected by making it dependent on the outcome of the `login()` call
+- redifine how success and failure are detected by making it dependent on the outcome of the `login()` call (we reflect this in the tests by adding the `beforeEach()` setup methods to the 'on login success' and 'on login failure' tests, representing success and failure responses from our backend)
 - add a set of tests for when a hard error occurs with the login (for example, a 500 error from the server)

 ```TypeScript